 Eagle: Two Strokes Under Par (-2)

-One upping the birdie, an eagle means you completed a hole in two strokes less than the par.
-Sticking with the avian theme, an eagle is a bigger, rarer, and more majestic bird than the one It’s a truly magnificent feat.
+One-upping the birdie, an eagle means you completed a hole in two strokes less than the par.
+Sticking with the avian theme, an eagle is a bigger, rarer, and more majestic bird.
+It’s a truly magnificent feat.

 Eagles are most common on Par 5s, where a long drive and a fantastic second shot give you a chance to putt for eagle.
 They are also possible, but much rarer, on short par 4s.